JoeRibeiro/JoeRibeiro/readme.md

 ## **Software-specific Pledges**

 ![Excel is bad](https://img.shields.io/badge/Excel_is_bad.-8A2BE2?style=flat&logo=gitlfs)
-  I will not using Excel for data entry unless I am told to.
+  I will not use Excel for data entry unless I am told to.
 Instead, I will use structured formats like CSV or JSON that force some data integrity.

 ---